Moseco/sagase/README.md

 See [this set up guide](https://firebase.google.com/docs/flutter/setup) for how to configure your own Firebase project.

+### Dictionary assets

+The download urls for the required assets are not included in the repo.
+You can either set up remote storage yourself or include the assets in the app itself.
+To do this complete the following steps:

+1. Download the assets from the current [sagase dictionary Github](https://github.com/Moseco/sagase_dictionary) release.
+2. Uncomment the asset inclusion in ```pubspec.yaml``` and place the downloaded files accordingly.
+3. Modify ```splash_screen_viewmodel.dart``` and ```download_service.dart``` to always pull from the included assets.

 ## Feature list

 - [x] Vocab dictionary